 I can, however, go over a few factors that will play a part in how fast – and how effective – your SEO is overall.

 Authority and Age

-Cutts says, “The difference between a domain that’s six months old vs. one year old is really not that big at all.
+Matt Cutts, former Google Engineer, previously claimed that domain age has little to do with the ranking process stating, “The difference between a domain that’s six months old vs one year old is really not that big at all.
 As long as you’ve been around for at least a couple of months, you should be able to make sure that you can show up in search results.”

 Fixing Errors, Hosting Issues, and Penalties

 When asking yourself how long does SEO take, consider fixing the damage that’s already been done.
 SEO errors, unreliable website hosting, and Google penalties take longer amounts of time to back up from.

 Depending on the number of 404 errors, broken links, 301 redirects, and inconsistent optimization, resolving these errors can show positive results in as little as two weeks.

 However, be aware Google doesn’t index all of the changes at once, so you may see an increase quickly in some aspects, but not in all.
 But, how long does SEO take to update?

 Keep in mind, when you update or make changes to any pages, you have to rely on Google to find those changes and recrawl the page.
 This doesn’t happen overnight, and sometimes, takes a few crawls for the changes to register.